xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 ## 3.0 What configs have we provided for you?
 What models and datasets do they train on?

-`lenet_base.yaml - cifar10, lenet; resnet18_base.yaml - cifar10, resnet18, resnet18_medium_imagenet.yaml - resnet18, medium_imagenet`
+lenet_base.yaml - cifar10, lenet; resnet18_base.yaml - cifar10, resnet18, resnet18_medium_imagenet.yaml - resnet18, medium_imagenet

 ## 3.1 Open `main.py` and go through `main()`.
 In bullet points, explain what the function does.

-`The main function in main.py takes in config and trains/prints/saves a model based on the given configurations.
-It begins by creating train/val test/train datasets/loaders.
-Then building model give the configuration logging the outputted information, setting optimizer, criterion, and training the model there after.
-After training the model saves predictions to a csv in kaggle format.`
+The main function in main.py takes a configuration file as input and trains, prints, and saves a model based on the provided configuration.
+The function begins by creating the training and validation datasets and their respective data loaders.
+The model is then built based on the provided configuration, and the relevant information is logged.
+The optimizer and criterion are set, and the model is trained using the training data.
+After training, the predictions are saved to a CSV file in Kaggle format.

 ## 3.2 Go through `validate()` and `evaluate()`.
 What do they do?
 How are they different?
 > Could we have done better by reusing code?
 Yes.
 Yes we could have but we didn't... sorry...

-`Validate checks model accuracy during one epoch without backprop and prints the weights in terminal.
-Validate compares current model state predictions to correct outputs in the validation dataset.
-The evaluate() method returns a prediction array; unlike the validation() method, evaluate is used for prediction for real use of model rather than mere evaluations to display model accuracy.`
+The validate function checks the model accuracy during one epoch without performing backpropagation, and prints the weights in the terminal.
+It compares the current model state predictions to the correct outputs in the validation dataset.
+The evaluate() method, on the other hand, returns a prediction array.
+Unlike the validate() method, evaluate() is used for making predictions for the real use of the model, rather than merely evaluating and displaying the model accuracy.

 # Part 4: AlexNet